 noise, shadow flicker and safety.
 LOCATION DISTANCE PROPOSED DETAILS STATUS Local Authority Approaches Lincolnshire County Council 700m (2km if there are noise issues).
-Wind Energy Position Statement; This is a set of guidelines that the County Council prepared and hoped local planning authorities would take into account in decision making.
-In reality they carry very little weight.
-No Status Milton Keynes Council Sliding Scale approximately 10 times the height Supplementary Planning Guidance based on noise / safety Quashed - no status Aberdeenshire Council Specified minimum distances for specific turbine models, ranging from 125 metres to 630 metres Planning Guidance note on noise.
+Statement; This is a set Milton Keynes Council Sliding Scale approximately 10 times the height Supplementary Planning Guidance based on noise / safety Quashed - no status Aberdeenshire Council Specified minimum distances for specific turbine models, ranging from 125 metres to 630 metres Planning Guidance note on noise.
 The Councils Environmental Health section has calculated a range of minimum separation distances that will be required for a number of specified turbine models to limit noise to an acceptable level.
-Wiltshire Council Sliding Scale up to 3km removed from the Plan as it was considered
+Planning Guidance Note Wiltshire Council Sliding Scale up to 3km The Wiltshire Core Strategy submission document proposed a range of minimum distances that would be applied and set out the intention to prepare additional guidance on the matter.
+The Inspector considered the distances were unjustified in light of the evidence provided and considered they would unduly restrict the scope for larger turbines.
+Text removed from the Plan as it was considered unjustified

 LOCATION DISTANCE PROPOSED DETAILS STATUS Local Authority Approaches Allerdale Borough Council, Cumbria 800m The supporting text of policy S19 in Allerdale's Local Plan expects a minimum separation distance of 800m between wind turbines of a height over 25 metres and occupied properties.
 It allows for some flexibility where site specific characteristics make it appropriate to vary the threshold.
-Eden Borough Council 800m Amplification on Policy ENV 6 will require a minimum separation distance of 800 metres between wind turbines of 25 metres to blade height and residential properties.
+Adopted July 2014 Eden Borough Council 800m Amplification on Policy ENV 6 will require a minimum separation distance of 800 metres between wind turbines of 25 metres to blade height and residential properties.
 In some cases, due to site specific circumstances, it may be appropriate to vary this threshold.